 The gondolas were smaller and looked like the sky tram at Disneyland.

-There were “ding dong” noises each time we walked through a chairlift entrance.
+There were even “ding dong” noises each time we walked through a chairlift entrance.
 Picture walking through your corner bodgea or local convenience store — yeah.
-It’s the same noise!
-So all day long when we rode past chairlifts all you hear is “ding dong.
-Ding dong.”
+It’s the same sound!
+It was the only thing we could hear all day on the mountain.

 I also noticed that Hakuba is a snowboarding mountain.
 I hardly saw any skiers!